dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 ## Biometric VS Social Verification
 To prove individuality, two solutions come to the forefront.
 One is to use biometric data in a way that is client side, provably impossible to reconstruct, and compressed to a point it makes sense to store it on-chain.

-The other option is to use social verification, such done by [brightid](https://www.brightid.org/).
-We will discuss some ideas
+The other option is to use social verification, such done by [brightid](https://www.brightid.org/whitepaper).
+We will discuss some ideas for each option.

 # Case for Biometrics
 ## Biometric Account Recovery